 Recruiting the wrong people - you need to hire the first 50 members of your team.
-They need to carry your core behaviours and values forward.
+They need to carry your core values and behaviours forward.
 Pay for genuine talent, and give your A players a chance to shine.
 If they don't fit, fire fast.